Relevance feedback Octopeek R&D project#HumanData

 Our hypothesis is: the longer the user stays on the page and browses an article page in its entirety, the more they appreciate the article recommendation offered.
 The satisfaction of a user is calculated from the reading time and the scroll length of the page.

-When the user has read an article long enough in accordance with a previously defined threshold, we will consider that the reader is satisfied (positive feedback).
-If the user has clicked and then left the article page in a short period of time, it is negative feedback.
-This relevance feedback goes against the CTR since it considers all clicks as positive feedback.
+When the user has read an article long enough in accordance with a previously defined threshold, we will consider the reader satisfied.
+If the user has clicked and then left the article page in a short period of time, we will consider that negative feedback.
+This relevance feedback is in contrast to the CTR since it considers all clicks as positive feedback.

 This new KPI is called “Click-And-Read”.
 We introduce it into opposition in the form of A/B testing.